Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 # Retro Arcade Console
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3RREYq2UIQs?si=D5jkpsL6lmQbcA0u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I chose to make the Retro Arcade Console as my starter project.
+I chose to make a Retro Arcade Console as my starter project.
+This project makes use of a variety of different components which all work together to provide the time display that you see as an end result.
+The main conceptual understanding of how a digital clock works comes with understanding the time base, which is essentially the internal clock of the digital clock, providing the project with functionality.
+The component that makes this internal clock possible is the crystal oscillator, one of the most important components of a digital clock.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.